Med spa SMS is closer to clinical communication than to marketing

 Characters: 148 | When to send: 2 weeks post-treatment (when results are fully visible) | Why it works: Results-timed follow-up at peak satisfaction.
 "Take a photo" encourages documentation that reinforces the client's investment.

-No-shows average 17-22% across med spas (ProspyrMed).
-At $350 average treatment value, a practice with 25 weekly appointments loses $150K-$200K per year to missed appointments.
+The math here is brutal: no-shows average 17-22% across med spas (ProspyrMed).
+At $350 average treatment value, a practice with 25 weekly appointments loses $150K-$200K per year to missed appointments — more than the salary of the front-desk person who is supposed to call them.
+SMS is the only channel that closes that gap, and only if you act inside the first 4 hours.
+After 4 hours, the rebooking rate falls off a cliff.
 See our med spa no-show rate benchmarks for the full data.

 Template 8: Same-Day No-Show Recovery